KayGracias/meter-reader/README.md

 # Meter Reading Uploader
-As an Energy Company Account Manager, I want to be able to load a CSV file of Customer Meter Readings So that we can monitor their energy consumption and charge them accordingly
+As an Energy Company Account Manager, I want to be able to load a CSV file of Customer Meter Readings so that we can monitor their energy consumption and charge them accordingly

 ## Description